Our campaigners are a diverse group of adults from across the UK, united to speak out about living with a visible difference.

 When Brenda was 14 years old she woke up one morning to find her pillow covered in hair.
 She found out she had a condition called alopecia universalis, which meant that she lost all of her hair at a young age.

 Throughout her teenage years Brenda had to put up with endless bullying which affected her confidence and self-esteem.
 But it also made her all the more determined to share her story to help others.

 As an ambassador, Brenda has campaigned on important issues such as hate crime and representation for people who have a visible difference.
-This includes modelling for Avon as part of the Pledge To Be Seen campaign.
+This includes modelling for Avon.
 Brenda feels strongly that “being unique is something that should be embraced”.

 When she was 19, Catrin was in a coach crash, in which she sustained 96% burns across her face and body.
 After spending 3 months in a coma and going through 200 operations over the last few years, Catrin is now at university studying physiotherapy, specifically around burns rehabilitation.

-Catrin has modelled for Avon as part of Changing Faces’ Pledge To Be Seen campaign.
+Catrin modelled for Avon as part of their corporate partnership with us.

 Phil was born with a birthmark that covers three quarters of his face and parts of his body.
 Growing up, it wasn’t something that his family really talked about.
 He was bullied at school and later experienced discrimination in the workplace.

 Rhona was born with a cleft lip and palate and underwent eight operations while growing up to repair different parts of her mouth.
 Yet despite this Rhona trained as a classical soprano and performed all over the world.
 She is currently studying for a PhD.